 In 2019, the Texas Workforce Commission sought a partner to establish an ITSN for Texas.
 TWC’s goal was to “improve teacher practices and increase availability and quality of infant and toddler care by providing specialized technical assistance, professional development, and collaboration with other programs serving infants and toddlers.”
 The Children’s Learning Institute (CLI) was awarded the grant and began preparations in 2020.

-Through the ITSN, CLI is able to offer resources and tools to organizations that regularly support infant and toddler teachers.
+Through the Texas ITSN, CLI is able to offer resources and tools to organizations that regularly support infant and toddler teachers.
 We want to connect with your specialists!
-In addition to all the ITSN resources on our website, your organization may have access to many more tools through the state systems leveraged for ITSN.
-Click each button below to learn more about our Teacher, and Specialist, and Certified Member programs.
+In addition to all the resources on our website, your organization may have access to many more tools through the state systems leveraged for the Texas ITSN.
+Click each button below to learn more about our Teacher, and Specialist (including certification) programs.